Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Intentional fractional shares

-When a company or broker offers fractional shares, it is allowing you to get access to stocks and shares that you might not usually have access to due to the cost of one share.
+You might be wondering what goes on behind the scenes when a company offers fractional shares.
+Many companies intentionally offer fractional shares in order to give investors access to stocks and shares that they might not usually have access to due to the cost of one share.

-For example, chocolate company Lindt has a share price of 83,300 Swiss Francs, which is around 120,380 Canadian dollars.
-Unless you have that kind of money you wouldn’t be able to have exposure to Lindt.
+For example, chocolate company Lindt has a share price of 83,300 Swiss Francs, which is around CAD$120,380.
+Unless you have that kind of money you wouldn’t be able to have any exposure to Lindt.
 With fractional shares, you can buy a fraction of one share, at a proportionately lower price point.

 Fractional shares also allow investors with limited funds to start investing.
-One of the best ways to manage risk in a portfolio is to diversify it, which is impossible if you only have enough for one share.
+One of the best ways to manage risk in a portfolio is through diversification, which is impossible if you only have enough for one share.
 With fractional shares, you can still split your available funds between a range of different companies and diversify your portfolio like any other investor, just on a significantly smaller scale.

 Dividend reinvestment plans allow you to reinvest your dividend payments into more shares, which slowly increases your equity.
 If you don’t receive enough in dividends to purchase a full share, then you’ll get a fractional share.
 If you hold the shares over a long period and receive several fractional shares in this way, then they’ll be added up to make full shares, like loose change.